silviaCerby/gitbook/docs/management/identity_lifecycle/business_hubs/apps/SurveyMonkey/connect-a-business-hub-for-surveymonkey.md

   3. Enter the login credentials of your SurveyMonkey user account.
   4. Click the **Connect account** button.
 The dialog box closes, and a success message box and a new account card for your user account are displayed.

-The next step is 4\.
-Manage unmatched users, which you must complete from your Cerby dashboard.
+The next step is [4.
+Manage unmatched users](connect-a-business-hub-for-surveymonkey.md#id-4.-manage-unmatched-users), which you must complete from your Cerby dashboard.

 ### 4\.
 Manage unmatched users

 After a check for updates, make sure you manage all unmatched users.
 By matching users, Cerby ensures that the app’s user accounts correspond to the users’ corporate identities; therefore, you can perform the following automated user management tasks on them:

   * Invite app members
   * Update app members’ roles
   * Remove app members

 Additionally, if you have IdP groups configured, you can benefit from automatic user provisioning and deprovisioning based on IdP events, such as account deactivation or group assignments.